UBS lifts Gevo Inc. [GEVO] price estimate. Who else is bullish?

 Sponsored

-The results of the trading session contributed to over 4131929 shares changing hands.
-Over the past one week, the price volatility of Gevo Inc. stands at 5.39% while the volatility over the past one month is 6.22%.
+Over the last 12 months, GEVO stock dropped by -47.52%.
+The one-year Gevo Inc. stock forecast points to a potential upside of 17.62.
+The average equity rating for GEVO stock is currently 2.30, trading closer to a bullish pattern in the stock market.

-The market cap for GEVO stock reached $384.30 million, with 237.26 million shares outstanding and 230.16 million shares in the current float.
-Compared to the average trading volume of 5.49M shares, GEVO reached a trading volume of 4131929 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $382.00 million, with 237.26 million shares outstanding and 230.43 million shares in the current float.
+Compared to the average trading volume of 5.36M shares, GEVO stock reached a trading volume of 4860922 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 UBS have made an estimate for Gevo Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on December 14, 2022.